-Environmental Sustainability Plan template and actively involve students, staff, families and the wider community to complete it.
+Create an Environmental Sustainability Plan using the and actively involve students, staff, families and the wider community to complete it.
 It is recommended that the plan address all 6 priority areas of the Environmental Sustainability in Schools policy and specifies school actions under each priority area.

 Communicate the school’s environmental sustainability plan with staff, students and the broader community.
 Schools can regularly report on school sustainability initiatives in the school newsletter.